mitmedialab/PersonalizedMultitaskLearning/README.md

 input features and their resulting outcome (i.e. decision boundaries) while simultaneously learning the prediction function.

+## Single Task Learning models
+Code to train a logistic regression model, an LSSVM, and a single-task neural network is include for comparison purposes.

 # Structure

 ## Code structure